thingsboard/thingsboard.github.io/docs/paas/user-guide/basic-mqtt.md

 {% assign docsPrefix = "paas/" %}

+* TOC
+{:toc}

 MQTT Based Authentication is available for devices that connect using MQTT.
 You may change the device credential type from 'Access Token' to 'MQTT Basic'.
 Basic MQTT credentials consist of the optional client id, username and password.
 There are three options available:

-* Authentication based on Client ID only.
+#### Authentication based on Client ID only.

 For this purpose, you should populate only Client ID in the credentials form below.
 MQTT Clients will be able to connect with any username or password if they specify correct Client ID;

 Let's review a simple command to upload temperature readings using MQTT Client Id to ThingsBoard Cloud.
 See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.
 The command is using plain MQTT without TLS: